skupperproject/refdog/input/concepts/platform.md

 A **platform** is a system for running application workloads.
 A platform hosts sites.
 Skupper supports Kubernetes, Docker, Podman, and Linux.
+Each site in a network can run on any supported platform.

 Platforms provide **namespaces** for related workloads and resources.
-Skupper uses namespaces to host multiple independent sites on one instance of a platform.
+Skupper uses namespaces to host multiple independent sites on one instance of a platform, and each site can belong to a distinct application network.

 <figure>
   <img src="images/platform-model.svg"/>